MariusLD/Margoulean/README.md

 ## ⚡ What is our project about ?
+Our goal is to create some sort of purple drank, but legally approved 🤫
 ## 🧰 List of tools we will be using during our project :

 * Management & Communication tools